RemyDegenne/GlimpseOfLean/README.md

 There are two tracks.
 Both start with reading the `Introduction.lean` file.

-Then the short track continues in the `Shorter.lean` file which is meant to give you access to not completely empty mathematical proofs in two hours if you are ready to move pretty fast.
+Then the short track (which we choose in Lean for PDEs) continues in the `Shorter.lean` file which is meant to give you access to not completely empty mathematical proofs in two hours if you are ready to move pretty fast.